 Once you have achieved the desired level of tanner bronze tone, cleanse your skin without daily exfoliation using a cleanser matched to your skin type.
 My preference is a pH balanced cleanser such as my Extremely Gentle Foaming Facial Cleanser:

-If you have extremely sensitive facial skin skin that can’t tolerate glycolic acid, then use a soothing and antioxidant rich corrective product applied over your self-tanner, such as Green Tea Antioxidant Skin Therapy:
+If you have extremely sensitive facial skin that can't tolerate glycolic acid, then use your favorite facial moisturizer over your sunless tanner.